wortell-smart-learning/ssis-training/lab01/Exercise 2/Exercise 2 steps.md

 Although we already verified that the package "Load_dimProductCategory.dtsx" worked in exercise 1, we also saw that:

-a.
-Columns "SpanishProductCategoryName"  and "FrenchProductCategoryName" were empty
+* Columns "SpanishProductCategoryName"  and "FrenchProductCategoryName" were empty
-b.
-The package always adds all rows available in source, regardless what data is already in `DimProductCategory`.
+* The package always adds all rows available in source, regardless what data is already in `DimProductCategory`.

 In this exercise, we will add a control flow task to truncate the table DimProductCategory prior to loading the rows - effectively a "refresh" operation.